 That Jo Kyong-chol was carrying a pistol in such close proximity to Kim Jong-un led to speculation that Jo is now the Commander of the GC.
 This rumor was dispelled when Yun Jong-rin appeared accompanying Kim Jong-un on an inspection of Unit 963 (Guard Command) in December 2014.
-"North's Security Command Commander Jo Kyong-chol Drawing Attention by Carrying a power.
-The fact that Jo was one of the first cadres to accompany Kim Jong-un after his return to the public eye following a reported foot surgery in October 2014 reinforces the notion that the Supreme Leader sees the MSC as a critical support mechanism in periods of uncertainty within the regime.
-Jo Kyong-chol was promoted to Colonel General in February 2015.541 iv.
-The Guard Command's Leadership Becomes Unclear

-Revolver While Accompanying Kim Jong Un," Yonhap News Agency, May 14, 2014.
+[&]quot;North's Security Command Commander Jo Kyong-chol Drawing Attention by Carrying a Revolver While Accompanying Kim Jong Un," Yonhap News Agency, May 14, 2014.